 Some dingbats are created to give you something to add text inside.
 You can find frames and banners as dingbats, and since they are fonts, you can really create them in any size you want, without losing quality.
 Here are some of those dingbats:

-As you can imagine, those designs are meant to be used only one at the time.
+As you can imagine, those designs are meant to be used only one at a time.

 Some dingbats are made to use only as borders.
 The will be used just like a font, on a path, if your program allows it, adding a decorative edge around a shape.
-Depending on the design, the edges can be simple, bold or intricate.
-Here are some example:
+Depending on the design, the edges can be simple, bold, or intricate.
+Here are some examples: